open-cluster-management-io/enhancements/enhancements/sig-policy/54-core-policy-module/README.md

 A common repository / module will contain common API validation, structs, and methods that multiple policy controllers can use.
-This will simplify creating new controllers, and assist in maintenance of existing ones.
-This repository will also describe the policy-framework behavior for developers, since the website/docs are currently more user-focused.
+This will simplify creating new controllers, adding features that all the controllers can benefit from, and maintaining the controllers.

 ## Motivation

 Current policy controllers rely on detailed knowledge from the policy framework implementation, that is not clear to new developers.
 Most notably, the format for events to be picked up by the policy framework is not well documented.
-Other details will be more consistent if maintained in a single place.x
+Other details will be more consistent if maintained in a single place.

 ### Goals